nning/transmission-rss/README.md

 The unit files are reloaded by `systemctl daemon-reload`.
 You can then start transmission-rss by running `systemctl start transmission-rss`.
 Starting on boot, can be enabled `systemctl enable transmission-rss`.

+### As a cronjob

+`transmission-rss` can also be started in a single run mode, in which it runs a single loop and then exits.
+To do so, `transmission-rss` needs to be started with the `-s` flag.
+An example crontab line for running every 10 minutes can be:

+`*/10 * * * * /usr/local/bin/transmission-rss -s`